rehierl/abstract-properties/11-x-hierarchies/12-2-hierarchy-of-rpaths/1-0-setup-of-rpaths.md

 * extended sets of ancestors and descendants ..
 * `A*(s) := A(s) + {s}` and `D*(s) := D(s) + {s}`
 * `( #(A*(s)) == #s )` is true
-* paths of rooted paths ..
+* rooted paths of rooted paths ..
 * `level(s) := #rp(s)`

 Note that an induced subsetup still **grows with its orientation**, not against it.
-That is because the subsetup grows with the orientation of the prefix-of relationship.
+That is because the subsetup grows with the orientation of the prefix-of operator.

 Note that, as before, `A(s)` is always **a total subsetup**, whereas `D(s)` is in general only **a partial subsetup**.
 That is, the overall setup must